The Book of the Damned (Tanith Lee)

 The Book of the Damned is a 1988 fantasy/horror novel by World Fantasy Award winner Tanith Lee.
+It is the first book in her Secret Books of Paradys series.
 Set in Paradys, an alternative version of Paris, it takes place in three novellas set in different periods in the city's dark history.

 Synopsis

 The Book of the Damned consists of three short novellas set in Paradys, an alternate world version of Paris: Stained with Crimson, Malice in Saffron, and Empires of Azure.
 Each novella focuses around a single color; with each transition between novellas, the era and color and writing style change, but themes of dark magic, murder, love, gender, and identity persist.
 Each novella "centers visually on a stained glass window... [whose] colors are reflected in three pieces of ancient jewelry: a ruby scarab ring, a topaz crucifix plundered during the crusades[,] and an Egyptian sapphire earring shaped like a spider.
 Each jewel is fateful for its possessor".

 Stained With Crimson

 Stained With Crimson is the story of Andre St. Jean, a poet in 19th-century Paradys, who is given a ruby scarab ring by a mysterious stranger and falls in love with Antonina, a sinister noblewoman who only comes out at night.
 Following the death of Philippe, Andre's friend and occasional lover, Antonina and Andre begin an affair, and Antonina bites Andre.
 Antonina falls sick and dies mysteriously, and her brother Anthony arrives demanding the scarab ring from Andre and challenging him to a duel, where Andre is killed by a silver bullet.
 Andre soon awakens, as Anna Sanjeanne, leaves Paradys for the countryside following Anthony—who is revealed to be Antonina, similarly transformed by the scarab ring.
 They renew their affair in different bodies; Anthony dies; Antonina returns; the cycle continues.